 Now that you've visited several of the more popular Vancouver vacation attractions, its now time to eat.
 There is food of all types in this great city, most notably the vast amounts of Asian food that is available.
 If you fancy sushi (or have not tried it yet) many places offer "all you can eat" lunches for $9.99.
 In Vancouver you are likely to dine better and for cheaper than most other places in North America.
 Most meals, not including beverage, will cost around $10.00, and at one of the more expensive restaurants in the city, $70.00 will get you a four course meal with exquisite service.
 The highest density of restaurants is in Kitsilano or the West End.
 The City Center has many of the high end restaurants either along Robson Street or associated with the many hotels in the downtown area.
 East Van tends to have many authentic ethnic restaurants.
 Vancouver is also famous for its dim sum restaurants.
 Because of the large Chinese population, the price and quality of dim sum here is among the best in the world.

 Best Western makes it easy to customize your Vancouver vacation with unique tour packages.
 There are many tour packages to choose from including: touring the sights of the city by water or land, a photography workshop or cycling around the city.

-For Vancouver hotel room rates and deals begin your search here, or you can read more about the Vancouver area and look for hotel rates in other British Columbia cities at the Best Western Hotels of British Columbia website.
+Begin your search here for more information on Vancouver hotels, or you can read more about the Vancouver area and look for hotel rates in other British Columbia cities at the Best Western Hotels of British Columbia website.
 To receive more Vancouver information, read more about Vancouver vacation attractions or look for visitor guides visit the Vancouver Tourism site.